 Special Research Students

-Faculty members may host students of other universities who are permitted by their home institution to receive research guidance or co-supervision toward a degree as Special Research Students (Tokubetsu-Kenkyu-Gakusei).
+Faculty members may host students of other universities who are permitted by their home institution to receive research guidance or co-supervision toward a degree as Special Research Students (Tokubetsu-Kenkyu-Gakusei) if the students stay at OIST for more than 6 months.
 A written agreement with the partner institution is required.

 Candidates for Special Research Student status must obtain approval from the Dean of the Graduate School and the Dean of Research at OIST.
 The application procedure requires the OIST supervisor to submit the documents listed below to email@example.com: